Talkala logo

 Start with +61

 Type the full international number: +61 followed by the local subscriber number.
-That's the whole recipe.
-No special prefixes, no secret codes.
+Use the destination's international format rather than a domestic shortcut.

 Step 2